flyteorg/flyte/rfc/README.md

   - Documentation rephrasing or reorganizing
   - Addition of images, tables, etc. to supplement documentation
   - Updates to code samples, links, examples, etc.
-  - Bug fixes
+  - Bug fixes that do not introduce changes listed above (use your judgement).

 New feature implementation will almost certainly require an RFC.
-PRs attempting to do so may be closed with a request to submit an RFC instead.
+PRs attempting to do so will not be approved without a merged RFC.

 ## Before creating an RFC
 [Before creating an RFC]: #before-creating-an-rfc